Step-by-Step Guide to Replacing Unhealthy Fats

 Step 2: Swap Slowly, Not All at Once

 Do something simple to start.
-For instance, grill rather than cook or a little olive oil instead of butter.
-You might use yogurt or hummus in place of creamy recipes.
+For example, grill instead of frying or use a bit of olive oil in place of butter.
+Maybe you swap in yogurt or hummus for creamy preparations.

-This is far easier to maintain so that it looks like you are not simply giving up everything you love while trying to pick up new, healthy habits.
-This implies that you should consume less bad fat and more good fat.
+This routine is so much easier to stick with than what would otherwise seem like you are giving up all the stuff you love while attempting to pick up some new, healthy habits.
+You want to eat less bad fat and more good fat, which is how you don’t restrict yourself to fats.

 Step 3: Bring in More Good Fats

-These are the monounsaturated and polyunsaturated fats found in avocados, almonds, walnuts, flaxseeds and oily fish like salmon or sardines.
+These will be the monounsaturated and polyunsaturated fats in avocados, almonds, walnuts, and flaxseeds, and those found in oily fish like salmon or sardines.
+These are the best fats.

-They’re heart-healthy fats and lower your bad cholesterol so overeating some of these foods a few meals a week is one of the best things you can do long-term.
-For instance, sprinkle chia seeds in your breakfast or swap out butter for avocado on toast.
+They are heart-healthy fats that lower your bad cholesterol, so overindulging in some of them a few meals a week is one of the biggest long-term favors you can do yourself.
+For example, try adding chia seeds to your breakfast or spreading avocado onto toast instead of butter.

 Step 4: Change the Way You Cook

-A non-stick pan allows you to use even less oil.
-And if you prepare more meals at home, you will have more influence over what goes into your body; takeout and restaurant meals are often higher in unhealthy fats.
+With a non-stick pan, you can use even less oil.
+The more meals you prepare at home, the more control you’ll exert over what goes into your body; takeout and restaurant meals can tend to be higher in unhealthy fats.
+These changes promote the use of healthy fats for everyday meals without radical transformation.

 Step 5: Don’t Go Overboard With Good Fats